Midwinter Break in NYC: 21 Fun Outings for Kids and Families

 Visit an Indoor Play Space

-Every play space is unique, offering obstacles courses, games, and activities that will keep kids of all ages laughing and at play.
+Every play space is unique, offering obstacle courses, games, and activities that will keep kids of all ages laughing and at play.

 Take a Look at the Stars

-A week off of school is the perfect opportunity for a late night stargazing adventure with your family.
-We’ve put together some tips for beginner stargazers and some of the best spots near New York City for you and your family to gaze at the stars.
+A week off school is the perfect chance for a late-night stargazing adventure with the family!
+We’ve got some beginner-friendly tips and a list of the best spots near New York City to catch the stars with your loved ones.
+Grab a blanket, look up, and enjoy the night sky together.

 Manhattan